revagomes/website/designs/blog/13-tropo-and-node-js.md

-# Countdown to KO #13: Build Phone and SMS apps with Tropo and Node.js
+# Countdown to KO #13: Build Phone and SMS Apps with Tropo and Node.js

 *This is the 13th in series of posts leading up [Node.js Knockout][1], and covers using [Tropo][] in your node app.*